 What we do with it

-While the council maintains data protection controls in line with the General Data Protection Regulation, other data protection legislation and its own Information Security Policy to ensure the effective and secure processing of personal information you need to be aware that when you submit an application under the Planning Law to us the application (including your personal data), associated plans and supporting documents that you send to us are part of public record.
-We have a statutory duty to make them available to any member of the public for inspection (for example via our Public Access website).
+The council maintains data protection controls in line with the General Data Protection Regulation, other data protection legislation and its own Information Security Policy to ensure the effective and secure processing of your personal information.

 How long we keep it